JeffersonLab/ARIEL/README.md

 ### Repository Organization

 The _base_ branch contains selected point releases of the unmodified Fermilab sources. _develop_ contains patches and additions to those sources.
-JERM releases correspond to tags on the _develop_ branch.
+ARIEL releases correspond to tags on the _develop_ branch.

 ### About the name

-JERM = JLab Event Reconstruction Manager.
-The germ of an idea for a good, reusable software environment.
+ARIEL: Art-based integrated event-processing library.

 ### License